block-commons/cryptocommons/content/commons-economy/hard-software.md

 We will see how this works first in the cryptocurrency domain, because cryptocurrencies are socio-digital organisms that print money to incentivize their own upkeep and expansion.
 Centralization is a weakness for these organisms, and so the selection process should favour those projects which minimize or isolate that weakness, in the long run.

-There is competition to advance the decentralization of governance on the crypto commons, as these advances are made some aspects will be applicable to the governance of other types of public goods and common pool resources.
+There is competition to advance the decentralization of governance on the crypto commons.
+As these advances are made some aspects will be applicable to the governance of other types of public goods and common pool resources.